CSCI1090-S24/ps3/README.md

 # Problem Set 3
 You have accepted the invitation in GitHub Classroom.
 If you have not cloned your copy of the repo (`ps3-yourusername`) down to your own machine using GitHub Desktop, do so now.

-You will be adding two new Python files to your repo:
+You will be adding three new Python files to your repo:

 * `ps3-part1.py`
+* `ps3-part2.py`
 * `ps3-part2.py`

 You will then commit and push these new files to your repo on GitHub on the internet using GitHub Desktop.
 If you don't remember how to do this, please review the instructions in Problem Set 1.